Am I suffering with symptoms of anxiety?

 It is important that you speak to your GP if anxiety is affecting your day-to-day life or causing you distress.
-They will be able to offer you counselling or refer you to a specialist for treatment to ease your symptoms.
+They will be able to offer you counselling or refer you to a specialist for treatment to ease your anxiety symptoms.

 You can contact Priory, as we provide therapy for anxiety, which you can easily fit in around your life.
 We also offer daycare or inpatient care if your symptoms are deemed more severe.
 The treatment you receive will be personalised and based around your circumstances.